Header Banner

-How To: Make Sure You're Not Being Overcharged for Data on Your iPhone 5
+How to Make Sure You're Not Being Overcharged for Data on Your iPhone 5

 Tons of iPhone 5 users with Verizon Wireless hit the message boards last week complaining about their phones sucking down massive amounts of cellular data when they were actually using a Wi-Fi connection.
 Of course, that means Verizon customers could have been getting charged for cellular data they weren't actually using.